New Jersey Department of Health: Studies

 The department sometimes releases its own studies, and comments on other studies that use its data.
 For example, the department collects data on fatal work injuries in New Jersey.
 According to the department, around 1,500 New Jersey resident died in 2014 from kidney disease, making kidney disease the ninth leading cause of death for state residents.
 The department keeps a Zika Pregnancy Registry to watch for Zika, and out of 59 pregnant women on the registry, 23 babies tested positive by April 2017.

-The New Jersey Department of Health Medicinal Marijuana Program released its report that suggested that new dispensaries would be required to meet an increased demand and help lower prices for patients.
-It also called for raising the monthly marijuana limits.